eaprelsky/infodynamics/book/16_the_information_universe.md

 *"We are a way for the cosmos to know itself."* - Carl Sagan

-*"We are a way for electrical activity to know itself."* - Information Physics
+*"We are a way for electrical activity to know itself."* - Information Dynamics

 *"And perhaps, electrical activity knowing itself is what the cosmos ultimately is."* - The Information Universe